-The site is situated within a transformed developed suburb and is situated specifically on the western edge of the Keurbooms River estuary within what would have previously been a dune thicket vegetated area on the banks of the estuary (Figure 14 to Figure 29).
+The site is situated within a transformed developed suburb and is situated specifically on the western edge of the Keurbooms River estuary within what would have previously been a dune thicket vegetated area on the banks of the estuary (Figure 16 to Figure 31).
 The eastern side of the site falls within the estuary itself and is prone to being eroded as the estuary is constantly migrating in an east-west direction.
 The western side of the site has been stabilised with rocks to protect the buildings from erosion due to flooding and tidal movement within the estuary.

-The development proposal includes additions and alterations to the existing buildings as well as construction of both internal and public parking bays and public ablution facilities to service visitors to the adjacent public beach.
-Two alternative site development plans are proposed (Figure 2 & Figure 3).
+The development proposal assessed includes additions and alterations to the existing buildings as well as construction of both internal and public parking bays and public ablution facilities to service visitors to the adjacent public beach.
+Two alternative site development plans were initially proposed and assessed (Figure 2 & Figure 3).